MohdCS/HappyButton/README.md

-HappyButton, an extremely simple Java app for learning purposes, usin… …g toggle button, labels, ActionEvent and much more.
+HappyButton, an extremely simple Java app for learning purposes, using toggle button, labels, ActionEvent and much more.

 Check comments to know how it works.